loafey/master-thesis/Slut/4.0 - Compilation/main.typ

 #include "transformations.typ"

 == Compilation
-Lithium uses a compilation scheme, based on the negative/positive fragments in the language.
+#ln uses a compilation for the fragments!

-These compilation schemes compile the language into a pseudo assembly language.
+This turns the language into a pseudo assembly language.

-This assembly language is then easily translated into x86-64, which in turn can be compiled into machine code!
+This assembly language is then easily translated into x86-64 assembly!

 == Application Binary Interface -- ABI
 This defines how functions are called and how memory should be represented.